rosberry/Imp/README.md

 Finally, `Image` object does under-the-hood caching for fetched `UIImage` instances using `NSCache`, which means that cache will be automatically cleared in case of memory pressure event or app going to background.
 You can clear cache manually by calling `dropCache()` on corresponding `Image` instance.

+## Templates

+In `Template` directory of this repo you can find [swiftgen](https://github.com/SwiftGen/SwiftGen) template that uses Imp as a base image class instead of default `ImageAsset`.

 ## About